hashicorp/vault-benchmark/README.md

 ## Couchbase

 This benchmark will test the dynamic generation of Couchbase credentials.
 In order to use this test, configuration for the Couchbase instance must be provided as a JSON file using the `couchbase_config_json` flag.
 The primary required fields are the `username` and `password` for the user configured in Couchbase for Vault to use, as well as the `hosts` field that defines the addresses to use.
 Below is an example configuration to communicate with a locally running test environment:

+Configuration Options
+- `pct_couchbase_read`: percent of requests that are Couchbase dynamic credential generations

 ```
 {